-Oracle SQL Developer is a free integrated development environment that simplifies the development and management of Oracle Database in both traditional and cloud deployments.
+Oracle SQL Developer is a free integrated development environment that simplifies the development and management of Autonomous Database.

 Obtain your credentials to access Autonomous Database.
 For more information, see Download Client Credentials (Wallets).